rahul-gharat/dronahq-docs/docs/pdf-creator-concepts/using-summary-variable.md

 ### App Preview

 Enter the candidate details and click on the `Submit` button.
-Now click on the `Generate Report` button, this will open the generated pdf in a new broswer tab.
+Now click on the `Generate Report` button, this will open the generated pdf in a new browser tab.

 <figure>
   <Thumbnail src="/img/pdf-creator-concepts/using-summary-variables/app-preview.png" alt="Summary control shows candidate details" />